Hanging Bridges Trail: Construction

 Dr. Ramon J. Carcano was about to conclude his term as Governor and hand over to his successor.
 Before this, he inaugurated the first four stages at a place called the creeks in Pampa de Achala on March 2, 1916.
 A convoy of sixty vehicles led by Carcano drove there and the event was attended by numerous people on mules and horseback because that stretch of road had not yet been constructed.
 At this ceremony, Fray Jose Maria Lichens made a speech praising the building of a road which would unite the scattered members of the Cordoba community and carry civilization into the interior, extending the kingdom of truth and brotherhood between souls.

-Road construction at that time was quite a feat.
 The men had to overcome the mountainous territory with hand tools and explosives.
 After much exertion from the workers, the road was completed in 1918 and was officially opened on 22 October of that year, in a ceremony in the City of Villa Dolores that was chaired by Governor Julio C. Borda.
-A journalist who attended the opening ceremony wrote: The road winds up through a maze of twists and turns and travellers face death every time they round the tight corners and traverse the stony balconies.
+A journalist who attended the opening ceremony wrote "The road winds up through a maze of twists and turns and travellers face death every time they round the tight corners and traverse the stony balconies".

 This spectacular road, winding as it does through the mountains, crossing gorges by suspension bridges and traversing imposing cliffs, made it a unique part of the route for the epic Grand Prix, Rally Argentina.
 It was known as the condor stretch.
 Over time, this narrow and winding road, with its bridges, threatening chasms and steep gradients, proved insufficient for modern traffic.
 So in 1956, a study was undertaken to select a route for a new road across the mountains, the Camino de las Altas Cumbres.